evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 ## The main result we want to show

-From [3] but we present it in contrary order.
+From [3] but we present it starting from the "solution" (the state dynamics).

 We have a $$d$$-dimensional vector of states $$X \in \mathbb{R}^d$$, and a continuous but finite timeline $$t \in [0, T]$$.
 Define a "drift" function $$b: \mathbb{R}^D \times [0, T] \to \mathbb{R}$$.